Magnatic70/TextAdventureGameEngine/README.md

    - You'll find the frontend in your web browser at `http://<your ip>:4546`

 # Configuration
+## Line-endings - CR/LF or LF
+When you run the engine from within the Docker-container or directly on Linux, you should use LF/Linux-line-endings.
+If you run the engine on Windows (not WSL), then you should use CRLF/Windows-line-endings.

 ## Configuration Structure
 Adventures are built using a configuration file that defines the game world.
 The main components are:
 - Title